Shira Cohen '16, President

 Sam Maron '17, Student Liaison to the Board of Directors

 Hey everyone!
-I'm a sophomore from the small town of Petersham, Massachusetts.
-This past year, I took a gap year through the program Kivunim (you should check it out) where I had the incredible opportunity to travel to countries across the globe and to study Hebrew, Arabic, and politics in Jerusalem.
+I'm a junior from the small town of Petersham, Massachusetts.
+Before Princeton, I took a gap year through the program Kivunim (you should check it out) where I had the incredible opportunity to travel to countries across the globe and to study Hebrew, Arabic, and politics in Jerusalem.
 More importantly, I really like nachos, waffle fries, and lychee fruit (I'll see what I can do about getting some for lunch at the CJL).
 You can usually find me snoozing in/on Cannon Green/ Chancellor Green/Green Room.
 My favorite color is also green.
 I look forward to meeting you all!

 Elan Sykes '18, Education

 Hey everyone!
-My name is Elan Sykes and I’m a freshman from Jerusalem, Israel… or Chicago, IL.
+My name is Elan Sykes and I’m a sophomore from Jerusalem, Israel… or Chicago, IL.
 Or Atlanta, Ga.
 “Where I’m from” might be unclear, but what is clear is that I love Princeton and the CJL.
-I graduated from the fantastic Chicagoland Jewish High School in 2013 and spent last year on Nativ, studying at the Conservative Yeshiva (I can teach you anything you might want to know about Edim Zomemim, false/collusive witnesses, if you’re into Talmudic Criminal Law or that sort of thing), and volunteering at Gan Tamar, a religious kindergarten in Yerucham out in the Negev Desert.
+I graduated from the fantastic Chicagoland Jewish High School in 2013.
+Before coming to Princeton, I spent a year on Nativ, studying at the Conservative Yeshiva (I can teach you anything you might want to know about Edim Zomemim, false/collusive witnesses, if you’re into Talmudic Criminal Law or that sort of thing), and volunteering at Gan Tamar, a religious kindergarten in Yerucham out in the Negev Desert.
 Along with many other exciting classes I’m taking Arabic here at Princeton and will likely concentrate in the Woodrow Wilson School for Public and International Affairs.
 I’m looking forward to working with the CJL to make sure this is a fantastic year; if you see me around, feel free to introduce yourself!